alipali737/pen-test-docs/Services/SNMP.md

 An *Object Identifier* represents a node in a hierarchical namespace.
 OIDs consist of integers and are concatenated by dot notation (eg. `1.2.3`).
 Many nodes in the OID tree only serve as reference to the items below them (eg. `1.2.3` is the only node that can explain `1.2.3.4`)

 ### Community Strings
 They are like passwords that can determine whether the requested information can be viewed or not (kinda password + access control).
 Many organisations use *SNMPv2* as transitioning to *SNMPv3* is very complex.
-This means that
+This means that a lack of knowledge can cause misconfigurations & the lack of encryption on the transmission of the string can cause it to be intercepted.

 ## Configuration